A very special “Scenario Sprint”

 Here are the main features of this intensive, specially designed exercise:

 You’ll work in pairs.
-Since “two heads are better than one,” each school sends a team of two to participate — typically the principal plus another key member of the leadership team.
+Since “two heads are better than one,” each school sends a team of two to participate — typically the Principal plus another key member of the leadership team.
 This way, you’ll bring different perspectives into the exercise, riffing off each other’s knowledge and experience.

 You’re guided all the way through.
 You’ll go step-by-step through the scenario generation methodology, led by me, Woody Wade.
 I have been a scenario planning practitioner and facilitator for 15+ years, and though I’m based in Switzerland I have an important Dubai connection: I am an Adjunct Professor teaching the methodology to Master’s degree students at Rochester Institute of Technology’s Dubai campus.
 I’ve also written a number of books on scenario planning — the newest is a practical handbook, Your Four Futures.
 Leading the Scenario Sprint, I present the steps of the process to everyone, then float between teams to poke and prod, explain, answer questions, make suggestions — and generally help improve outcomes wherever I can.

 You’ll end the day with a valuable practical roadmap.
 For each scenario, you’ll identify specific opportunities and challenges: foresight that can be translated into immediate action back on campus.
+You will also have added a powerful new tool to your management tool kit.

 Why attend?

-• Your enrollment strategy
+Your enrollment strategy

-• When, where, and how much to invest in EdTech and other technological innovations
+When, where, and how much to invest in EdTech and other technological innovations

-• Adapting your curriculum to changing needs
+Adapting your curriculum to changing needs — especially in the AI world we live in now

-• Recruiting and retaining talented teachers and administrators
+Recruiting and retaining talented teachers and administrators

-• Resource planning
+Resource planning

-• Branding, positioning, and differentiating your school from your competition
+Branding, positioning, and differentiating your school from your competition

-• Preparing your school’s response to high-risk disruptions
+Preparing your school’s response to high-risk disruptions

 Short and sweet: Foreseeing future uncertainties more clearly is an enormous strategic advantage!